Western Digital Raptor: VR150M

 Earlier GLFS models have been criticised for being incompatible with 3.5-inch SATA hot swap bays due to the position of the connectors; however, a new revision (HLFS models) has been released which remedies this problem.
-Furthermore, TLER has been enabled by default on HLFS models.
+Furthermore, time-limited error recovery (TLER) has been enabled by default on HLFS models.

-Western Digital later released a 2.5-inch Velociraptor (BLFS models) which is nearly identical to the 3.5-inch version, but without the IcePack heat sink.
+Western Digital later released a 2.5-inch VelociRaptor (BLFS model suffix) which is nearly identical to the 3.5-inch version, but without the IcePack heat sink.
 These drives are designed for use in servers and are unsuitable for laptops because of their power requirements and 15 mm thickness.
 TLER is also enabled by default on BLFS models.

-A severe issue with the fourth generation of raptor drives was faulty firmware, which caused the drive to report TLER timeouts after roughly 50 days of continuous operation (precisely 49.71 days counted in milliseconds, which corresponds to the overflow of a 32-bit number).
+A severe issue with the fourth generation of Raptor hard drives was faulty firmware, which caused the drive to report TLER timeouts after approximately 50 days of continuous operation (precisely 49.71 days counted in milliseconds, which corresponds to the overflow of a 32-bit number).
 The bug has been present in all models of drives shipped, from their introduction up to late 2009.
 WDC never admitted the existence of this bug, or officially released a firmware update; however, an update was leaked by a WDC technician and is still readily available through various download sites.
 The bug was of minor significance for desktop users, but prolonged drive operation in RAID setups could result in mass drive dropouts after 49.71 days, causing maintenance problems and potentially data loss.

 VR200M

-The fifth-generation Raptor (or second-generation VelociRaptor) drive was announced in April 2010.
+The fifth-generation Raptor (or second-generation VelociRaptor) was announced in April 2010.
 Besides increasing the total capacity to 600 GB, the SATA interface speed had been increased to 6 Gbit/s.
 The drives are sold either in the same IcePack mounting frame as the previous generation, or as bare drives (intended for rackmount servers).
 While the drive width of 2.5 inches may entice users to try to install a VelociRaptor drive in a laptop, this is not possible.
-Not only are the drives a thicker-than-usual 15 mm high, but they require both +12 V and +5 V power that most laptops cannot provide.
-Standard laptop hard drives typically only require +5 V.
+Not only are the drives a thicker-than-usual 15 mm high, they require both +12 V and +5 V power that most laptops cannot provide.
+Standard laptop hard drives typically only require +5 V, and are of 7 or 9.5 mm thickness.